 • Al B. Moore, Sunset Hills resident – “I want to thank Mr. Moore for his generous 10-acre property donation at the Tapawingo Golf Course.
 This legacy gift will benefit Lindbergh students for decades to come, and we are grateful for his overwhelming generosity, which could not have come at a better time considering the district’s aggressive student growth.
 I feel this setting will enable our staff to discover new solutions to the issues we face every day in the classroom.”

 • Dr. Tara Sparks, Truman Middle School principal – “Tara is enthusiastic, capable, positive, warm, energetic and a true leader in every sense of the word.
 She maintains a positive, focused demeanor in the midst of myriad responsibilities, while performing in an exemplary manner.”

-• Michael Steeno, Lindbergh Schools Foundation president – “Mike has dedicated nearly two decades in his life to support Lindbergh Schools and he has only one agenda: what is best for students.
-In 1998, he and a small group of parents established the Lindbergh Schools Foundation.
-Over the years, the foundation has expanded to include the financial management and administration of 24 scholarships and the Spirit of Lindbergh Teacher Grants program.”
+• Michael P. Steeno, Lindbergh Schools Foundation president – “Mike has dedicated nearly two decades in his life to support Lindbergh Schools and he has only one agenda: what is best for students.
+He has served on the Lindbergh Schools Foundation since 2000, and in the role of president since 2003, and also on the Lindbergh Schools Board of Education from 1992-2001.
+Over the years, the foundation has expanded to include the financial management and administration of 28 scholarships and the Spirit of Lindbergh Teacher Grants program.”

 • Todd Thomas, Dads of Concord founder and organizer – “When Todd attended a Donuts with Dads event at Concord, he was struck by how many great guys he saw at school, and wondered how the dads might find a way to become more involved.
 In less than two years, Dads of Concord has completed numerous projects for the school and its teachers, as well as accomplished the original goal of making fathers a more involved and visible group in the school.”